-With state-of-the-art imaging systems and more than 80,000 specimens, the Nature Lab offers students unmediated access to authentic natural history objects, while supporting creative inquiry into biomimetics, biophilic design, ecology and climate change.
-High-end microscopes, high-speed cameras and other advanced imaging systems provide access to specimens at multiple scales and enable students to learn about design in nature while exploring fruitful connections between artistic and scientific research.
+With advanced imaging systems and more than 80,000 specimens, the Nature Lab offers access to authentic natural history objects and supports inquiry into biomimetics, biophilic design, ecology and climate change.
+High-end microscopes, high-speed cameras and more provide access to specimens at multiple scales.
+These resources help students learn about design in nature and explore connections between artistic and scientific research.

 Learning about design through nature

-As a campus-wide resource and forum for exploring the exciting connections between art, design and science, the Nature Lab is a hub for research, with staff and facilities to help support the increasing number of science courses offered at RISD.
-Students find a natural entry point here for addressing issues of sustainable living through biodesign—emerging areas of inquiry that include biomimetics, biophilic design and the use of natural and biological materials in architecture and building systems.
+As a forum for exploring connections between art, design and science, the Nature Lab is a hub for research that supports scientific research at RISD.
+Students find an entry point here for addressing sustainability through biodesign—emerging areas of inquiry that include biomimetics, biophilic design and the use of natural and biological materials in architecture and building systems.

 Hands-on access to collections